-The latest release of the OOMMF software may be retrieved from the OOMMF download page5.
+The latest release of the OOMMF software may be retrieved from the OOMMF download page6.
 Each release is available in two formats.
 The first format is a gzipped tar file containing an archive of all the OOMMF source code.
 The second format is a .zip compressed archive containing source code and pre-compiled executables for Microsoft Windows 95/98/NT running on an x86-based microprocessor system.
 Each Windows binary distribution is compatible with only a particular sequence of releases of Tcl/Tk.
-We release one Windows binary distribution compatible with Tcl/Tk 8.0.x, and one Windows binary distribution compatible with Tcl/Tk 8.2.x.
+We release one Windows binary distribution compatible with Tcl/Tk 8.0.x, one Windows binary distribution compatible with Tcl/Tk 8.2.x, and one Windows binary distribution compatible with Tcl/Tk 8.3.x.
 Other release formats, e.g., pre-compiled executables for Microsoft Windows NT running on a Digital Alpha Systems RISC-based microprocessor system, and/or compatible with Tcl/Tk version 7.6/4.2 or Tcl/Tk 8.1.x. may be made available on request.
 For the first format, unpack the distribution archive using gunzip and tar:

-5http://math.nist.gov/oommf/software.html
+$^{^{6} \}rm http://math.nist.gov/oommf/software.html$